lesjames/generator-breakpoint/README.md

 `$ yo breakpoint`

 The generator will install the Grunt and Bower configs wherever you run that command.
 Your HTML, CSS and JS installation can vary depending on the type of backend you are using.
-The generator defaults the website root to a folder called 'website'.
+The generator defaults the website root to a folder called `website`.
 If you want your front end assets to be placed in your current directory use `.` for your website root.

+#### About the defaults

+This project scaffolds projects to suit our development setup at [Capstrat](https://www.capstrat.com).
+It's likely that you will want to choose the **'No assumptions'** setup and place your front end assets in your current directory.
+The Django option only creates a base.html file in a templates directory.
+The Wordpress setup is very basic but it will install Wordpress for you.

 ## Working with Grunt